webqit/webflo/README.md

 <details>
 <summary>More details...</summary>

-> Handlers in the `/worker` directory are only designed to see Same-Origin requests since Cross-Origin URLs like `https://auth.example.com/oauth` do not belong in the application's layout!
-These external URLs, however, benefit from the application's caching system built into the Service Worker.
+> Handlers in the `/worker` directory see only Same-Origin requests, being that Cross-Origin URLs like `https://auth.example.com/oauth` do not belong in the application's layout!
+These external URLs, however, benefit from being resolved from the application's caching system built into the Service Worker.
 </details>

 **For workflows in the `/client` directory**, the *default action*  of `next()`ing at the edge is to send the request through the network to the server.
 But where there is a Service Worker layer, then that becomes the next destination.

-So, above, if we defined handler functions in the `/client` directory, we could decide to either handle the navigation requests in-browser or just `next()` them, this time, to the Service Worker layer.
+So, above, if we defined handler functions in the `/client` directory, we could choose between handling navigation requests in-browser and just `next()`ing them down to the server, or first, the Service Worker layer.

 ```js
 /**